mozilla/shield-studies-addon-utils/docs/engineering.md

 * Embedded Web Extension
 * Telmetry on 'button click'
 * has one "end early" condition: 3 or more button presses during a sesson.
-* Goal: test if 'interest rate is higher for kittens or puppies, using a PROXY MEASURE -- "button clicks"
+* Goal: test if interest rate is higher for kittens or puppies, using a PROXY MEASURE -- "button clicks"

 ## Get More Help